MaxDorris/Stocks-Analysis/README.md

 First, the script would ask the user which year (sheet) to pull data from.
 After this input, the new sheet would be populated with a title based on the chosen year, as well as headers for **Ticker ID**, **Total Daily Volume**, and **Return**.
 An array, **tickers**, was then created to store all of the unique ticker names I would use to categorize the data.

 ```
+yearValue = InputBox("What year would you like to run the analysis on?")

 Worksheets("All Stocks Analysis").Activate

 Range("A1").Value = "All Stocks (" + yearValue + ")"